readthedocs-examples/example-jupyter-book/docs/sphinx-proof.md

-# Write proofs with sphinx-proof
+# sphinx-proof: advanced proofs, theorems &amp; more...

 Easily render proofs, theorems, axioms, lemmas, definitions and much more with `sphinx-proof`.
 Read more in the [documentation of sphinx-proof](sphinxproof:syntax).

 ````{prf:proof}
 We'll omit the full proof.